 |

-Aura and Identity Guard are owned by the same parent company, even though each product is its own entity.
+Aura and Identity Guard are owned by the same parent company, even though each is an independent entity.
 However, because of this parent company, both services share the same privacy policy.

 When you click on it on the Identity Guard website, you’ll be taken to the Aura privacy policy.
-This is why people are sometimes confused about whether or not Identity Guard and Aura are the same.
+This is why people sometimes confuse Identity Guard and Aura.

 The privacy policy is pretty standard and does offer some mode of protection, although we wish everyone would stop sharing our information with third parties.